Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 1.3.4.1 Image configuration

-When running Edge Image Builder, a directory is mounted from the host, so it is necessary to create a directory structure to to store the configuration files used to define the target image.
+When running Edge Image Builder, a directory is mounted from the host, so it is necessary to create a directory structure to store the configuration files used to define the target image.

 ├── downstream-cluster-config.yaml